nextleap-project/countermitm/source/new.rst

 The setup-verified-contact protocol is safe against message layer modification and message layer impersonation attacks as both peers will learn the true keys of each other or else both get an error message.
-The protocol aims to provide the simplest possible UI workflow, in that a peer "shows" out-of-band data that is then "read" by another peer.
-On mobiles this is typically achieved with QR codes but transfering data via USB, Bluetooth or WLAN channels is possible as well.
-Out-of-band data is characterized by the inability of the "in-band" message layer to observe or modify the data.
+This is achieved in a single simple UI workflow, in that a peer "shows" out-of-band data that is then "read" by the other peer.
+On mobiles such a trusted channel is typically achieved with QR codes but transfering data via USB, Bluetooth, WLAN channels or phone calls is possible as well.
+A trusted channel is characterized by the inability of the message layer to observe or modify the data.
+Note that unlike with current fingerprint validation workflows, the protocol only runs once instead of twice yet results in the two peers having verified keys of each other.

 Here is a conceptual step-by-step example of the proposed UI and administrative message workflow for establishing a secure contact between two contacts, Alice and Bob.

-1. Alice sends a bootstrap code to Bob via an Out-of-Band channel.
+1. Alice sends a bootstrap code to Bob via a trusted (Out-of-Band) channel.
    The bootstrap code consists of:

    - Alice's Openpgp4 public key fingerprint ``Alice_FP``,